ILIANEG/NodeJS-Reviade/README.md

 Project is in progress.

-- Recreation of my old project Reviade in NodeJS with ExpressJs framework
+- Recreation of my old project Reviade in NodeJS with Express framework
-- This time I have followed MVC pattern (model view controller separated)
+- The main objective of this project is to create minimalistic digital comment book, with strong emphasis on back-end development, using latest database technology (No SQL mongo DB) and JWT token technology for user authentification.
+Previously project was implemented with SQLite and classic session-based authentification
-- I am working to implement this web application with RESTful API in mind, there are still couple changes that has to be done to consistantly adhere to this architecture
+- This web application with RESTful API in mind.
+Endpoints can be simply conected and used with this web application.